nilenso/cooperative-agreement/README.md

 ## 1. View the template

-The template is kept in Word format at `Cooperative LLP agreement template.doc` and PDF format at `Cooperative LLP agreement template.pdf`.
+The template is kept in Word format at [template.doc](https://github.com/nilenso/cooperative-agreement/blob/master/template.doc) and PDF format at [template.pdf](https://github.com/nilenso/cooperative-agreement/blob/master/template.pdf).
 We would love to redo the agreement in a plaintext format, but we are still tweaking it and our lawyers love Word.
 Give us some time. :)

 ## 2. Explanations